AI Data Center Power - Market Intelligence

 Investor Profiles

-Valor Equity Partners (Lead) - Operational growth firm with a portfolio that includes Heron Power, Eight Sleep, and Defense Unicorns.
-They embed engineers and operators into their investments, not just capital.
-Multi-billion AUM.
+Valor Equity Partners (Lead) - Growth firm; portfolio includes Heron Power, Eight Sleep, and Defense Unicorns.
+Valor puts operators into its companies, not just money.
+Multi-billion AUM, exact figure undisclosed.

 Hitachi Ventures - CVC arm of Hitachi Ltd., $1B across four funds.
-Hitachi has decades of nuclear engineering experience.
-This is a strategic bet, not just financial.
+Hitachi has decades of nuclear engineering behind it, so this reads as a strategic bet, not just a financial one.

 NRG Energy (NYSE: NRG) - One of the largest U.S. power companies.
-Having a utility investor validates the commercial model.
+A utility on the cap table, not just a financial investor.

-Tishman Speyer - One of the world's largest real estate companies.
-Their presence signals interest in co-locating reactors with data center real estate.
+Tishman Speyer - One of the world's largest real estate developers.
+Their interest points to co-locating reactors with data center real estate.

 Leadership